 S. – In terms of scale of A Canterbury Tale is at the opposite end of the spectrum to The Life and Death of Colonel Blimp, although the same skilful storytelling and nuanced performances are in evidence.
 We follow a trio of twenty-somethings that find themselves all in the same rural village for various reasons related to the war.
 A glue splashing incident that occurs during their initial meeting links them together as they are compelled to determine the identity of the glue-man that has been harassing the young women of Chillingbourne.
 Despite the mystery-solving theme there is no particularly urgency to the investigation, more of an intellectual curiosity on the part of each of the protagonists to get to the bottom of things.
 This light touch gave the film a very modern feel and allowed the real star of the piece, the English countryside, space to shine.

-For British sergeant Peter Gibbs (Dennis Price), who is stationed in the village before his next mission, the hunt for the glue-man is an intriguing diversion.
+For British sergeant Peter Gibbs (Kind Hearts and Coronets star Dennis Price), who is stationed in the village before his next mission, the hunt for the glue-man is an intriguing diversion.
 American sergeant Bob Johnson (John Sweet) is on furlough and only in Chillingbourne by mistake yet cannot bring himself to leave, perhaps because he finally feels like he is experiencing the “real” England.
 As the one who had to wash glue from her hair Alison Smith (Sheila Sim) is the most determined to discover who the perpetrator is, but also has personal reasons compelling her to stay.
 They are an appealing trio, with each character given real depth rather than relying on tired stereotypes to fill in the blanks.